Sharp threshold for two-dimensional majority dynamics percolation: Introduction

-\textbf{Related works.} Russo's approximate 0-1 law~\cite{russo} may be seen as a first result regarding sharp thresholds in independent percolation.
+\textbf{Related works.} Russo's approximate 0-1 law~\cite{russo} is one of the first results regarding sharp thresholds in independent percolation.
 It says that a sequence of monotone Boolean functions exhibits a sharp threshold, provided the supremum of the influences converges to zero.
 The use of randomized algorithms and OSSS inequality to understand threshold phenomena is much more recent and so far has proven to be a very powerful technique.
-Duminil-Copin, Raoufi and Tassion~\cite{dcrt1, dcrt2} use these techniques to study the subcritical phase of Voronoi percolation and threshold phenomena for the random-cluster and Potts models.
+Duminil-Copin, Raoufi and Tassion~\cite{dcrt1, dcrt2} use these techniques to study the subcritical phase of Voronoi percolation and threshold phenomena for the random-cluster and Potts models, while~\cite{dcrt0}, by the same authors, considers the case of Boolean percolation, under moment conditions of the radii distribution.

 After these seminal works, other applications of such techniques were found.
 Muirhead and Vanneuville~\cite{mv} use this approach to conclude that level-set percolation for a wide class of smooth Gaussian processes undergoes a sharp phase transition.
 Dereudre and Houdebert~\cite{dh} conclude similar statements for the Widom-Rowlinson model.